google/zetasql/docs/user-defined-functions.md

 ## TVFs {#tvfs}

-A *table-valued function* (TVF) is a function that returns an entire output table instead of a single scalar value, and appears in the FROM clause like a table subquery.
+A TVF is a table-valued function that returns an entire output table instead of a single scalar value, and appears in the `FROM` clause like a table subquery.

 ### TVF structure